Frequently Asked Questions

 First, it’s important to understand the difference between a food intolerance and a food sensitivity, as the terms are often used interchangeably when they are actually quite different.

-A food intolerance typically occurs when the body lacks the enzymes needed to properly digest a particular food.
+A food intolerance typically occurs when the body lacks the enzyme(s) needed to properly digest a particular food.
 For example, people with lactose intolerance do not produce enough of the enzyme lactase to effectively break down lactose, the natural sugar found in dairy products.
+Other food intolerance include: histamine intolerance and FODMAP intolerance.

 A food sensitivity, on the other hand, involves a different mechanism and is often more complex.
+Food senitivities involve the immune system but are not IgE-mediated allergies.

 IgG food sensitivity tests measure antibodies to specific foods and are designed to identify potential food sensitivities rather than intolerances.

-Most IgG tests simply measure exposure to a food, meaning elevated IgG antibodies may simply reflect regular exposure to a food rather than indicating that the food is causing symptoms.
+However, most IgG tests simply measure exposure to a food, meaning elevated IgG antibodies may simply reflect regular exposure to a food rather than indicating that the food is causing symptoms.
 As a result, these tests can sometimes lead to unnecessarily restrictive diets.

 The long-term goal of nutritional therapy is to obtain as many nutrients as possible from a well-balanced, varied diet.